administer-org/aos/README.md

 - Your game's admin/rank structure
 - Any other information from your game or Administer

+**Indivudually**, we collect:

+- your roblox place ID
+- the timestamp that you sent your first request
+- the apps you have installed (in order to provide voting)
+- your votes and favorites

-If we change this policy (for example opt-in detailed analytics, comments on apps, ...), you will be notified via the Discord server, panel (if it's significant), and other appropriate channels.
+If we change this policy (for example opt-in detailed analytics, comments on apps, ...), you will be notified via the Discord server, core panel (if it's significant), and other appropriate channels.

+When a request is made, we log the IP, Roblox place ID (if any), timestamp, request method, status code, server processing time, and any other request-speicifc logs.
+This is for debugging.
+The logs are purged weekly at midnight and are generally not read unless there is a service disruption caused by the backend code.

 ## Contributions